4am (Our Lady Peace song)

-"4am" is a song by Canadian alternative rock band Our Lady Peace.
-It was released in December 1997 as the fourth single from their second album Clumsy.
+"4am" is a song by Canadian alternative rock band Our Lady Peace, released in December 1997 as the fourth single from their second album Clumsy.

-The band has described the title of the song as having a double meaning.
-The band wrote the entire song at 4 am.
-Also, the band's lead vocalist's father's name was Anthony Maida.
-The song being written at 4am and the initials of Raine's father give meaning to the song's name.
-Raine has confessed that the song was triggered by a dream about his father.
-The dream was about their relationship and the fear he had about his father supporting his musical career.
-The meaning has resonated with many of the band's fans.
+The band has described the title of the song as having a double meaning, which has resonated with many of their fans; not only did the band write the entire song at 4 am one morning, but lead vocalist Raine Maida also confessed that the song was triggered by a dream about his relationship with his father Anthony, as Raine doubted Anthony would support his musical career.
 The song has a steady upbeat tempo throughout, with poetic lyrics.

-Content

-According to Setlist.fm, the song "4am" was first played live in concert by Our Lady Peace on January 30, 1995 at University of New Brunswick, Fredericton, NB, Canada.
-It was song number 13 on the set list that night.
-The song "4am" was most recently played in the Tour Across Canada and was the eleventh song on their set list before the encore was played on March 27, 2018.
-Between 1995 and now the song has been played live nearly 500 times by at least 3 different artists.
-In 2006, the band released the album "A Decade" which featured hit singles including the fan favorite 4am.

 Critical reception

-The song 4am made the band very popular in North America and ultimately helped them win two Juno Awards.
-It also helped propel the album "Clumsy" to platinum status.
+"4am" made the band very popular in North America and ultimately helped them win two Juno Awards.
+It also helped propel the song's parent album Clumsy to platinum status.
 The song was reviewed negatively by Billboard Magazine who said, "To warrant a snail-paced tempo, a song should ideally deliver pleasing vocals or poetic lyrics, and this overwrought ballad by Our Lady Peace unfortunately does neither."